 Very few organisations review their keywords’ performance regularly, if at all.
 That’s a big mistake.

 To many, keyword research, is a set and forget exercise, believing it is possible to make your keyword selections and then just plug away building links and content for months or even years, regardless of whether that particular keyword is still performing well in a business context.

-How you decide to structure your audit depends on the goals of your client, but we mainly analyse looking at metrics like current ranking, current traffic, current conversion rate, revenue contribution, future potential and time to conversion.
+How you decide to structure your audit depends on the goals of your client, but we mainly analyze looking at metrics like current ranking, current traffic, current conversion rate, revenue contribution, future potential and time to conversion.

-Time to conversion is a particularly interesting metric because it helps you to identify what stage in the consumer decision making process a keyword might fit into.
+Time to conversion is a particularly interesting metric because it helps you to identify what stage in the consumer decision-making process a keyword might fit into.
 This helps you tailor content that targets this keyword to be as relevant as possible to the user.

 For example, a keyword might have an average time to conversion of 35 days, a relatively long period of time.

 Such a keyword is likely at the problem recognition or information seeking stages of the consumer decision process.
 You would do well to encourage users who arrive via this keyword to download a product brochure perhaps, get a product tour or even a demo.

 In contrast, if you identify a keyword with a short average time to conversion – say a few minutes to a few days – this would suggest the consumer is much further along in the decision-making process.
 So you should be encouraging ‘add to basket’ type actions as visitors are clearly on the verge of handing over their money – offering up a product guide or a product tour is inappropriate this late in the process.

 Point #6 in my recent SEOmoz post talked more about performing keyword audits.

 Auditing keywords is no easy task.
 There is quite a bit of data to trawl through but it will be worth it because it can help you to shape an overall SEO strategy that delivers a far higher return on investment, over a strategy that relies upon throwing links at the wall to see what sticks.